 Managing Files in Explorer

-When browsing your host computer's stored files with Windows Explorer, you can right-click one or more (up to 15) files then choose the new SSProtect Activate context menu item to apply SSProtect security and management to sensitive content.
+When browsing your host computer's stored files with Windows Explorer, you can right-click one or more (up to 15) files then choose SSProtect Activate to apply SSProtect security and management to sensitive content.

 Once you Activate Protection, the target files are encrypted* and a small red overlay icon will appear on the file's original Explorer icon.
 This indicates that content is being managed, and will as a result require the use of SSProtect and proper authorization to access content.

-*SSProtect manages your data with a combination of Encryption, Integrity Protection, Access Control, managed Policy and cryptographic offloading, further described below.
+* SSProtect manages your data with a combination of Encryption, Integrity Protection, Access Control, Versioned Backup (optional), managed Policy, and cryptographic offloading further described below.

 Removing Managed Oversight